DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 **Subsystem Boundaries**

-- Presentation concerns are strictly contained within the React Frontend.
+- Presentation concerns are strictly contained within the Vue.js Frontend.
 - Domain logic, schema mapping, and validation remain inside the Spring Boot Backend.
 - Persistence and AAS service interaction are delegated to the BaSyx Environment API.
 - Infrastructure-level routing and TLS termination are handled centrally by Traefik.